TVS Apache RR 310: 2019 Update

-In May 2019, the motorcycle was updated with a slipper clutch, and the company also introduced a new colour named 'Phantom Black', which replaced the old 'Matte Black' colour.
+In May 2019, the motorcycle was updated with a slipper clutch, and the company also introduced a new colour named 'Phantom Black', which replaced the old 'Sinister Black' colour.

 2020 Update

 In January 2020, the motorcycle was launched to cater to the newest emission norms of India known as BS6.
 Ride by wire throttle gives this motorcycle a better throttle response.
 Power and torque output remained unchanged.
 A new colour named 'Titanium Black' was introduced, which replaced the recently introduced 'Phantom Black' colour.
 The motorcycle was also updated with features like colour TFT screen instrument cluster with mobile phone connectivity and 4 riding modes (Urban, Rain, Sport, and Track).
 The urban and Rain modes produce low power and torque which offers better fuel consumption.
 The other updates were newer Michelin Road 5 tyres and the Glide Thru Technology Plus.